Steigner/Blender-2DOF-SCARA_LS3-B401C/README.md

 # Blender 2DOF SCARA LS3-B401C

-As a part of VRM worksops, this project was carried out to demonstrate the use of Blender software and the implementation of the Inverse Kinematics solver.
+As a part of VRM workshops, this project was carried out to demonstrate the use of Blender software and the implementation of the Inverse Kinematics solver.
 The main parts:

 * Analytical Inverse Kinematics
 * Denavit–Hartenberg Forward Kinematics